SHPT Is a Major Complication of CKD

 Talk with your healthcare provider.

-Discuss your possible risk for SHPT, and let your healthcare provider know how you feel.
+Discuss your possible risk for SHPT with your healthcare provider, and let them know how you feel.
 The symptoms of SHPT can be mild.
 Your healthcare provider will be better able to help if they understand how you feel.

 Treating SHPT